-An Aha! workflow is the set of statuses and transitions that a goal, initiative, release, master feature, feature, requirement, or idea may move through during its lifecycle.
+An Aha! for Product workflow is the set of statuses and transitions that a goal, initiative, release, master feature, feature, requirement, or idea may move through during its lifecycle.

 While most teams follow similar frameworks, workflow details are different.
-Aha! is designed to fit any product management or change management workflow.
+Aha! for Product is designed to fit any product management or change management workflow.

 These include software, hardware, IT infrastructure, and custom development services.
 Guide your team through your preferred processes by creating custom workflows, statuses, and feature types.

-Aha! comes with a general purpose software workflow which you can use as a starting point when building your custom workflows.
+Aha! for Product comes with a general purpose software workflow which you can use as a starting point when building your custom workflows.

 You can customize the status names, parent categories, colors, and transition buttons that will be seen on the goals, initiatives, releases, master features, features, requirements, and ideas screens.
 You can also customize the feature types for each feature workflow.